sriramdasbalaji/VSTS-DevOps-Labs/deploymentgroups/readme.md

    <img src="images/resources.png">

-## Setting up the VSTS Project
+## Setting up VSTS Project

 1. Use <a href="">VSTS Demo Data Generator</a> to provision a project on your VSTS account.

    <img src="images/vstsdemogen.png">

-2. Once the project is provisioned, select the URL to navigate to the project.
+2. Once the project is provisioned, click the URL to navigate to the project.

    #Image To be added